paigeweber13/fine-hardware-visualization/README.md

      siwtching back to first, and stopping region causes only first core to report work
    - results inconsistent.... not sure what this means yet

+### 2020-02-18 through 25
+ - planning on using svgpp for svg generation https://github.com/svgpp/svgpp
+ - not sure how to supply multiple groups from within code...
+   - if I can find a way to close and re-init without segfaulting, I could just do that
+   - feels a little hacky though.
+   - I asked on the likwid-users google group if there's a way to specify multiple groups using the environment variable LIKWID_EVENTS
+ - would this be easier to write as a likwid extension?

 ## Hardware Counters
 Group "FLOPS_SP" and "FLOPS_DP" seem useful.